locchh/cobtran/docs/cobol_syntax.md

 ### Statements

-- ✅ MOVE
+- ✅ MOVE – Copies a value from one variable to another.
-- ✅ IF/ELSE
+- ✅ IF/ELSE – Implements conditional logic for branching code execution.
-- ✅ PERFORM
+- ✅ PERFORM – Executes a block of code, like a loop or procedure call.
-- ✅ DISPLAY
+- ✅ DISPLAY – Outputs text or data to the screen or console.
-- ✅ ACCEPT
+- ✅ ACCEPT – Receives input from the user or system.
-- ✅ COMPUTE
+- ✅ COMPUTE – Performs arithmetic operations and assigns the result.
-- ✅ ADD
+- ✅ ADD – Adds one or more numbers.
-- ✅ SUBTRACT
+- ✅ SUBTRACT – Subtracts one or more numbers.
-- ✅ MULTIPLY
+- ✅ MULTIPLY – Multiplies numbers.
-- ✅ DIVIDE
+- ✅ DIVIDE – Divides numbers.
-- ✅ CALL
+- ✅ CALL – Invokes a subprogram or external routine.
-- ✅ STOP RUN
+- ✅ STOP RUN – Terminates the program.
-- ✅ GO TO
+- ✅ GO TO – Unconditional jump to another section of code.
-- ✅ EXIT PROGRAM
+- ✅ EXIT PROGRAM – Exits a subprogram and returns control to the calling program.
 - ⚠️ Other statements (partial support)

 ### Expressions

-- ✅ Arithmetic expressions
+- ✅ Arithmetic expressions – Support basic math operations (e.g., A + B * C).
 - ✅ Conditional expressions
 - ✅ Comparison operators
 - ✅ Logical operators (AND, OR, NOT)